Women in Global Health: Background

 The organization was founded in 2015 to promote gender equality for health workers and to push for fair governance in health administrations across the world, with a particular focus on the global south.
 In an interview for Forbes magazine in 2022, co-founder and former executive director Roopa Dhatt remarked: “I approach this at both a systems and a personal level, focusing my energy on changing the systems that generate inequity and on a personal level, creating opportunities for authentic voices from the Global South in everything I do.”

 Women in global health leadership

-Women are form around 70% of the health workers but only 25% of senior roles.
+Women form around 70% of the health workforce but only comprise 25% of senior roles.
 Around 70% of global health organizations are headed by men, and 80% of board chairs are men.
 Women's underrepresentation in health leadership means systems lose critical perspectives, knowledge and expertise, limiting the ability of health systems to keep communities healthy.
 In a policy action paper in 2021, feasible policy interventions for addressing the under representation of women was highlighted.
 If current trends persist, gender parity will not be reached among global health CEOs for 40 years.